1974 Major League Baseball postseason: Oakland Athletics (AL) vs. Los Angeles Dodgers (NL)

-This was the first World Series meeting between the Athletics and Dodgers.
-This was the all-California World Series, the first World Series since 1956 to feature two teams representing the same state, as well as the first World Series matchup between teams from the Greater Los Angeles area and the San Francisco Bay Area.
+This was the first World Series matchup between the Athletics and Dodgers.
+This was the first all-California World Series, the first World Series since 1956 to feature two teams representing the same state, as well as the first World Series matchup between teams from the Greater Los Angeles area and the San Francisco Bay Area.
 The Athletics upset the 102-win Dodgers in five games to successfully three-peat as World Series champions, becoming the second franchise in MLB history to accomplish such a feat after the New York Yankees.

 Despite ending in five games, each game of the series was decided by three runs or less.
 Rollie Fingers helped fend off a late rally by the Dodgers as the Athletics stole Game 1 on the road.
 In Game 2, Dodgers' closer Mike Marshall fended off a late rally by the Athletics in the bottom of the ninth inning to even the series headed to Oakland.
 In Game 3, the Athletics held off another late rally by the Dodgers to win by one run.
 In Game 4, the Athletics overcame a one-run Dodgers' lead in the bottom of the sixth with four unanswered runs to win and go up 3–1 in the series.
 In Game 5, Fingers gained his second save of the series as the Athletics prevailed by one run to clinch the title.

-This was the first of three consecutive losses in the World Series for the Dodgers.
+This was the second of four consecutive losses in the World Series for the Dodgers.
 They would return to the World Series in 1977 and 1978, but lost both to their old American League rival in the New York Yankees in six games.
 The Dodgers would eventually win the Fall Classic again in 1981 over the Yankees in six games.